alishafdes/garden-ai/README.md

 ## 🌱 Overview

-The Empathetic Gardener is a mobile-first web application that helps home gardeners of all experience levels care for their plants with confidence.
+The GardenAI is a mobile-first web application that helps home gardeners of all experience levels care for their plants with confidence.
 It combines real-time weather data, AI-powered plant identification, and personalized maintenance schedules to reduce the guesswork in gardening.

 ## 🎯 Problem Statement